 “I find it very difficult to share individual folders or subfolders that are within shared folders,” Claire explains.
 “For instance, if I want to share just one file, it doesn't allow me to share [that file] with someone who doesn't have access to the shared folder.
 I don't want to grant access each time to the entire folder, just to the file.”

 What Dropbox business alternatives counteract the above disadvantages?
-Below are three options you can try.
+Below are four options you can try.

 1. Google Drive: A Dropbox Alternative For No- Or Low-Cost File Sharing

 Sometimes your team just isn’t large enough or your needs aren’t complex enough to warrant actually purchasing a solution.
 In that case, the ubiquitous Google Drive is a suitable candidate for your file-sharing needs.

 To be fair, Dropbox does have a free option, but the amount of storage space you receive is significantly less than Google Drive (2GB vs 15GB).
 Thus, if you have any sizable files, you’ll hit the limits of Dropbox very quickly.
 With Drive, that extra 13GB goes a long way for small teams.

 For organisations willing to spend a little due to a larger number of team members or lots of large files, Google Drive still comes out on top.
 Drive’s Business Standard plan includes 2TB for only $12 per user per month.
 Dropbox’s plan of the same name includes 5TB for $18 per user per month—but you must purchase at least three user licenses, bringing the minimum spend to $54 per month.
 Both options are billed monthly.